Electronic Loads - Versatile Test Solutions for Industry

 Price on request

-Test engineers and developers use electronic DC loads to evaluate the behavior of DC sources and energy storage devices under real operating conditions.
-As programmable test instruments, they deliberately simulate electrical loads and enable precise analyses of performance, stability, and control behavior.
+Test engineers and developers use electronic DC loads to examine the behavior of DC sources and energy storage systems under defined, realistic load conditions.
+As programmable DC sinks, they specifically simulate electrical load conditions and enable precise analysis of performance, stability and control behavior.

-Typical DC applications include testing batteries, fuel cells, power supplies, and photovoltaic systems.
-Users measure charge and discharge cycles, internal resistance, and dynamic response.
-The results are reproducible and comparable.
+Typical applications in the DC field include tests on batteries, fuel cells, DC power supplies, DC/DC converters or photovoltaic components.
+Specialist users examine discharge curves, internal resistance, load steps and dynamic responses.
+The measurement results are reproducible and comparable.

-Electronic DC loads operate in various control modes, such as CC (Constant Current), CV (Constant Voltage), CR (Constant Resistance), and CP (Constant Power).
-These modes replicate real operating conditions and help technicians test and compare components under controlled conditions.
+Electronic DC loads operate in various control modes, such as CC (Constant Current), CV (Constant Voltage), CR (Constant Resistance) or CP (Constant Power).
+In CV mode, the load regulates the current so that a specified voltage is maintained at the input.
+These modes simulate defined operating conditions and help technicians test and compare components under controlled conditions.

-With programmable functions—such as sequences, list mode, and trigger I/O—test teams create dynamic load profiles and perform targeted stress tests.
+Using programmable functions such as sequences, list mode and trigger I/O, test teams create dynamic load profiles and perform targeted load tests.

-Many electronic loads also offer remote sense for line-loss compensation, integrated protection functions (OVP, OCP, OPP), and interfaces for SCPI, API, LAN, or USB control.
-This allows efficient integration into automated test systems (ATE).
+Many electronic loads also offer remote sense for more accurate voltage sensing directly at the device under test, integrated protection functions such as OVP, OCP and OPP as well as interfaces for SCPI, API, LAN or USB control.
+This allows test engineers to integrate the instruments efficiently into automated test systems (ATE).

 Application Areas of Electronic DC Loads